 What Will I Study?

 The global supply chain management major is a 64-credit hour limited enrollment program.
-The program accepts eighty-five students yearly to start GSCM coursework fall semester.
+The program accepts up to 90 students yearly to start GSCM coursework fall semester.
 Students are encouraged to take about 15 credits each semester after admittance so they can graduate in three or four semesters.
-Students take GSCM classes in a 16-credit envelope of classes with their cohort, choose from two specific program electives, and a capstone their final fall semester as follows:

 The GSCM program requires students to take a three-semester sequence of courses.
 Students take a required core of GSCM classes their first semester, choose from specific program electives their second semester, and return with their core classmates during their third semester as they take a required capstone their final fall semester along with remaining requirements.
 Please refer to the university catalog for specific program requirements for your entering class.

 Students are also strongly encouraged to complete an internship during the spring/summer after their first year in the program.
 No academic credit is required, but an internship is almost essential to finding a good job after graduation.